With personal leadership coach-author-speaker John Kuypers

 Five performance benefits:

 I hope this explanation on what is being present has been helpful to you.
 You can download a variety of free chapters from the books mentioned above.
-If you are interested in taking real action in your life pursuit of inner peace, go to innerpeacemission.org.
-There we offer courses, coaching and materials for people facing life-sized challenges and wanting to come to peace by leaning on the first rule of inner peace.
-“First get neutral…”
+If you want to take intense personal responsibility for your life, go to KuypersLeadership.com.
+There are courses, coaching and materials for people facing life-sized challenges and wanting to come to peace.

 Being in the present is a gift that lasts a life-time…but remember, the only time anything real happens is in the present moment… so “act or accept but never stay stuck!”
 If you found this page helpful, please click like and share it on Facebook and Twitter below.
 Thanks kindly.

 http://johnkuypers.com blog – Intense Personal Responsibilty for self, loved ones and your soul. http://kuypersleadership.com Helping Leaders stun their world.
 Serving family business, partnerships and non-profits by taking intense personal responsibility for everything that matters and none that does not.